BravoChos/cs-fundamental-for-beginners/18_programing_language/typescript+OOP/02_types/readme.md

 ### 2.2 Rest Parameter

 Rest parameters are treated as a boundless number of optional parameters.
 When passing arguments for a rest parameter, you can use as many as you want; you can even pass none.
 The compiler will build an array of the arguments passed in with the name given after the ellipsis `(...)`, allowing you to use it in your function.

+## 3. Array and Tuple

+(example code: 3-array.ts)
+Array: Any JavaScript array, type can be flexible or strict (regarding the element types) Tuple:: Added by TypeScript: Fixed-length array (not recommended) (UseCase. react => useState function)